Campus Improvement Plan

 2022-23: Reading: 86% (approaches), 72% (meets), 23% (masters); Math: 87% (approaches), 56% (meets), 21% (masters) Baseline Year

-Evaluation Data Sources: 2023 Texas Academic Performance Report and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Texas Academic Performance Report, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 1

 Strategy 1: Measure academic progress of all students through the use of common formative assessments (CFAs) - student by student, standard by standard - and provide appropriate academic interventions through RTI as needed.

-Strategy's Expected Result/Impact: Increase scores in multiple areas
+Strategy's Expected Result/Impact: Increase scores in multiple areas.

 Staff Responsible for Monitoring: Teachers, AP's, Instructional Specialists